ucdavis/hpccf-docs/docs/general/account-requests.md

 Cluster specific information:

-- Farm: Users who do not have a PI and who are affiliated with the College of Agricultural and Environmental Sciences (CA&ES) can select the `CA&ES Free Tier sponsored by Adam Getchell` group.
+- Farm: Users who do not have a PI can select the `CA&ES Free Tier sponsored by Adam Getchell` group.

 - Franklin: No public/free-tier available.